 1775 -- News reached Charles Town that Parliament was sending additional troops to enforce British policies (and taxation) in the colonies.
 (Source: Charleston, Charleston! by Walt Fraser, p.
 141)

 1732 -- Charles Lowndes paid Henry Gibbes 300 pounds to lease five enslaved people, because by increasing the size of his "household," he would qualify to enhace the size of his land grant.
 Grants were based on how many people were in one's household.
+An enslaved man was counted as 3/5 of a man.
+Women, free or enslaved, counted for nothing.
 (Source: Goose Creek: A Definitive History Vol. 1, p.
 86)

 1743 -- Charles Lowndes paid James Kinloch 600 pounds to lease seven enslaved people, because by increasing the size of his "household," he would qualify to enhace the size of his land grant.
 Grants were based on how many people were in one's household.
+An enslaved man was counted as 3/5 of a person.
+Women, free or enslaved, counted for nothing.
 (Source: Goose Creek: A Definitive History Vol. 1, p.
 86)

 1870 -- Maria Louisa Porcher was born at Porcher's Bluff.